Overview

 • The timing of your speech starts from the moment you begin your speech.
 Speeches that fall short of the time limit by more than 10 seconds may be disqualified.

-• Although the use of visual aids such as pictures or diagrams is permissible, it is not obligatory, and no extra marks will be awarded for their inclusion.
+• Although the use of visual aids such as pictures, diagrams or small objects is permissible, it is not obligatory, and no extra marks will be awarded for their inclusion.
 Please note that digital visual aids are not allowed.

 • Refrain from engaging in activities that might be interpreted as reading from a script.
 Your delivery should be natural and spontaneous.